prantlf/graphviz-webcomponent/README.md

 The attribute `graph` supplies the graph script in the [Graphviz] format.
 It can span over multiple lines.
 Do not forget to escape ampersand, quotation marks and other sensitive characters by HTML entities.
 Whenever the `graph` attribute changes, the graph will be re-generated and re-rendered.
 If it is empty, the `graphviz-graph` will be empty.
 If rendering of the graph image fails, the element will display the error message.

 The attribute `wasmFolder` can specify URL to the directory where `@hpcc-js/wasm` is deployed.
 The default value is `https://unpkg.com/@hpcc-js/wasm@0.3.14/dist`.
 If this attribute is used, all `graphviz-graph` have to contain the same value and this value has to be set when the elements are created.
 Later changes of this attribute will have no effect.

+The attribute `scale` sets the "zoom" level to the SVG content.
+It has to be convertible to a real number greater than `0`.
+Values in the interval `(0;1>)` decrease the image size, values greater than `1` increase it.
+The default value is `1`, which means the original size.
+The value can be convertent to percents of the original size by multiplying by `100`.

 #### Events